 The Chagos Archipelago supports a diverse array of sharks and rays from coastal reef sharks to pelagic species such as the Shortfin Mako, Blue and Oceanic Whitetip sharks which patrol the open-waters.
-Chagos is also home to majestic animals such as reef manta rays and whale sharks.
+The islands are also home to majestic animals such as reef manta rays and whale sharks.

-Prior to the MPA's establishment, tuna were commercially fished in the area.
-The main species targeted were the yellowfin, bigeye and skipjack tunas but a number of other species are also known to inhabit the rich Chagossian waters including albacore tuna, dogtooth tuna and various species of mackerel.
+Prior to the Marine Reserve's establishment, tuna were commercially fished in the area.
+The main species targeted were the yellowfin, bigeye and skipjack tunas but a number of other species are also known to inhabit the rich waters including albacore tuna, dogtooth tuna and various species of mackerel.

-ZSL’s Heather Koldewey manages the Chagos project overall, with Matthew Gollock leading on the pelagic fish studies and co-ordination from Kirsty Richards.
+ZSL’s Heather Koldewey manages ZSL's work in the Chagos Archipelago, with Matthew Gollock leading on the pelagic fish studies and co-ordination from Kirsty Richards.

 David Curnick is a PhD researcher at ZSL and University College London investigating the role of large marine protected areas as a conservation strategy for pelagic tunas and sharks.